-- a) Development of a skill mapping framework and undertaking skill mapping exercise for the - b) Based on recommendations from the skill mapping exercise, development of training content and structured delivery document for employees of TCs including a defined yearly calendar of workshops, training programs aimed at improving the capacity of the TCs.
-The calendar will need to be approved by the O/o DC, MSME - c) Delivery of training of the TC employees as per agreed calendar through a system of certified train the trainer program - d) Batch training of select TC employees at TP premises - e) Development and implementation of processes at TCs to provide production and design support for MSME.
-In addition the TP will also provide training and documentation for support on the new processes developed.
+Development of a skill mapping framework and undertaking skill mapping exercise for the employees of the TCs

-- f) Development and implementation of processes at TCs to provide technical advisory on designing, prototyping, testing & calibration and applied research.
-In addition the TP will also provide training and documentation for support on the new processes developed. - g) For key EHS issues identified by the CNM for the relevant sector, develop a plan for implementation of mitigation measures while adhering to the industry standard and the regulatory requirements
+- b) Based on recommendations from the skill mapping exercise, development of training content and structured delivery document for employees of TCs including a defined yearly calendar of workshops, training programs aimed at improving the capacity of the TCs.
+The calendar will need to be approved by the O/o DC, MSME - c) Delivery of training of the TC employees as per agreed calendar through a system of certified train the trainer program - d) Batch training of select TC employee at TP premises - e) Development and implementation of processes at TCs to provide production and design support for MSME.
+In addition the TP will also provide training and documentation for support on the new processes developed. - f) Development and implementation of processes at TCs to provide technical advisory on designing, prototyping, testing & calibration and applied research.
+In addition the TP will also provide training and documentation for support on the new processes developed. - g) For key EHS issues identified by the CNM for the relevant sector, develop a plan for implementation of mitigation measures while regulatory requirements

-Key Deliverables: (i) Skill Mapping framework for TC employees and results of exercise (ii) Capacity Building Plan for the TCs (iii) Training content and structured delivery document for employees of TCs and MSMEs (iv) Batch training of TC employee at TP premises (v) Process document for TCs to provide production and design support for MSME (vi) Process document for TCs to provide technical advisory on designing, prototyping, testing & calibration and applied research
+Key Deliverables: (i) Skill Mapping framework for TC employees and results of exercise (ii) Capacity Building Plan for the TCs (iii) Training content and structured delivery document for employees of TCs and MSMEs (iv) Process document for TCs to provide production and design support for MSME (v) Process document for TCs to provide technical advisory on designing, prototyping, testing & calibration and applied research